Top 10 Summer Cocktails in NYC

 Deets: Rotating flavors of fruity People’s Pop ice pops are served in chilled prosecco or rosé from the tap at the rooftop bar.
 They’re also served with views of the Statue of Liberty, Hudson River and New York Harbor.

-Anthony says: “A refreshing apple pop that wowed me — MUST, MUST, MUST TRY!”
+Jacob says: “A refreshing apple pop that wowed me — MUST, MUST, MUST TRY!”

 What: The Spicy Margarita

 Deets: The Upper East Side is home to Maya, with modern Mexican cuisine, tableside guac, warm, Latin hospitality and award-winning margaritas and happy hours.
 This happy hour special includes jalapeño-infused tequila, lime, lemon, agave and a chili rim.